dltmjk/ellul/content/zettelkasten/literature notes/HPS Misc/The Making of Measure and the Promise of Sameness.md

 				1. This will be an attempt to track down exactly why the meter became so popular and how this affected our epistemic attitudes towards the world and measurement.

 ## Measurements, Epistemological Filters
+1. Malebranche gives the example of everything shrinking down to a tennis ball.
+If you stayed the same size and the rest of the world was miniature, wouldn't their worries seem quite miniature.
+	1. Scale works as an epistemological filter, it makes people separate what is important from what isn't based on the size.
+	2. Magnitude plays an essential role in the construction of knowledge.